AshlynnLu/01776320-math70076-assessment-1/notes-to-editor.md

 # Notes to editor

-The final ouput is an single, full page (20x24cm) infographic, following the style guidelines of The Economist as closely as possible.
-The plots in the infographic follow the instructions for web visualisations.
+The final ouput is an article of 200-300 words with 4 supporting data visualisations, following the style guidelines of The Economist as closely as possible.
+The plots in the article follow the instructions for web visualisations.

 The guidelines which are met:
 - The font "Econ Sans Cnd" regular, medium, and light
 - The color and font sizes used in the plots
+- The position of title, subtitle, caption, axis, legend
+- The axis, legend, grid lines for each plot
 - The watermark (red line and red rectangle) on the top of each plot
-- The axis, legend, grid lines for each plot

 The guidelines which are not met:

 Overall:
-- The margins are not precise
+- The margins are not strictly follows the guidelines
 - The font "Econ Sans Bold" is not available on my laptop, so I use "Source Sans Pro Bold" instead

 Line plot: